 Nuclear Power in Iran

-- A large nuclear power reactor is operating in Iran, after many years construction, and a second is planned.
+- A large nuclear power reactor is operating in Iran, after many years' construction, and two more are planned.

 - The country also has a major program developing uranium enrichment, which was concealed for many years.